 The first thing is to ask your approved retailer for a quote.
-The next step is to receive the quote on Plenti’s website and fill out their form.
+The next step is to receive the quote from Plenti, a solar finance company.
 After approval, the retailer will call you.

 Solar for Low-income Households

-Solar for low-income households help pensioners get affordable clean energy by giving free 3kw solar systems, including installation.
+Solar for low-income households help pensioners get affordable clean energy by providing 3kw solar systems, including installation, at no cost.
 After installation, you can save electricity bills of up to $600 annually.

 Who is eligible for Solar for Low-income Households?